-Recognized for her leadership and expertise, Ms. Pinsonnault aims to catalyze the growth of businesses and position our organization as a vital player in this market.
-She is also co-leader of Investissement Québec’s Innovative Manufacturing Initiative, along with Investissement Québec’s President and CEO, and works to energize Québec’s manufacturing industry.
+Recognized for her leadership and expertise, Ms. Pinsonnault seeks to spur the growth and competitiveness of businesses and position our organization as a vital player in creating wealth in every region of Québec.
+She also heads efforts to develop and implement Investissement Québec’s strategies and strategic initiatives.
+In addition, as the co-leader of “Propulser nos manufacturiers innovants,” Investissement Québec’s Innovative Manufacturing Initiative launched in 2016, she works to energize Québec’s manufacturing industry.

 Ms. Pinsonnault was appointed Vice-President, Strategic Initiatives and Management Committee Advisory Services in September 2017.
 She is responsible for all of Investissement Québec’s major strategic projects, including the Innovative Manufacturing Initiative, and counsels the Management Committee.

 She served as Vice-President, Venture Capital, Innovation and Innovative Manufacturing from January to September 2017, Vice-President, Venture Capital, Investment Funds and Tax Measures from 2015 to 2017, and

 Vice-President, Investment Funds, Business Immigration and Mandates from 2011 to 2015.
 Before then, she had held the post of Vice-President, Investissement Québec Subsidiaries since March 2010, following a

 three-year stint as Director, Corporate Initiatives, Policies and Products in the Credit and Risk Management Division.

 With an MBA in International Business and Export Management from the City University Business School in London, England, Ms. Pinsonnault was named CEO of FIER Partners LP when the $180-million investment fund was created in 2005.